mysto/python-fpe/README.md

 As of Python 3.7, the standard library's [int](https://docs.python.org/3/library/functions.html#int) package supports radices/bases up to 36.
 Therefore, this release supports a max base of 36, which can contain numeric digits 0-9 and lowercase alphabetic characters a-z.

 As an enhancement to increase the radix range, the standard libary _base64_ package supports base 64 for string conversion.
 The Fiestel algorithum requires Integer conversion is well and the result would need to as performant as existing BigInt.
+Added int2 function to convert to support radix 64 [0..9, a-z, A-Z, '-].

 The cryptographic library used is [PyCryptodome](https://pypi.org/project/pycryptodome/) for AES encryption.
 FF3 uses a single-block with an IV of 0, which is effectively ECB mode.
 AES ECB is the only block cipher function which matches the requirement of the FF3 spec.

 The domain size was revised in FF3-1 to radix<sup>minLen</sup> >= 1,000,000 and is represented by the constant `DOMAIN_MIN` in `ff3.py`.
 FF3-1 is in draft status and updated 56-bit test vectors are not yet available.
+Small domains can still be allowed using `allow_small_domain` boolean value in constructor.

 The tweak is required in the initial `FF3Cipher` constructor, but can optionally be overriden in each `encrypt` and `decrypt` call.
 This is similar to passing an IV or nonce when creating an encryptor object.

-## Author
+## Authors

-Brad Schoening
+Brad Schoening & Puspendu Banerjee<puspendu.banerjee@gmail.com>

 ## License